mdminhazulhaque/TIFFCapture/README.md

 # TIFFCapture

-An `OpenCV::VideoCapture` like implementation for multi-directory TIFF media
+An `OpenCV::VideoCapture` like implementation for multi-directory TIFF media using `libtiff`

 ## Requirements